University of New Hampshire: Durham campus

 The University of New Hampshire is located in the town of Durham, a rural small town on the Amtrak line to Boston.
 The Durham campus is 1100 acre, with 300 acre in the "campus core" and 800 acre of open land on the west edge of campus.
 The campus core is considered to be the university property within a 10-minute walk from Thompson Hall, the symbolic and near-geographic center of campus.
 The campus core contains many of the academic and residential buildings, while the outer campus contains much of the agriculture land and buildings.
 The university owns a total of 2600 acre of land.
-For the 2020–2021 school year, in order to go on campus students were required to self-test twice weekly to enter campus buildings and use the university's buses.
+At the height of the COVID-19 pandemic during the 2020–2021 school year, students were required to self-test twice weekly to enter campus buildings and use the university's buses.